When you add accessories or change the pose of a VRM file using Blender, then you export the file as a VRM, the changes will not be applied.

-By the way, Unlit means that it is not affected by lights, but if you select MToon in ④, it will get affected by lights and look like a cartoon, so you can change the hair and body shaders according to your taste.
+By the way, Unlit means that it is not affected by lights, but if you select MToon in ④, it will be affected by lights and look like a cartoon, so you can change the hair and body shaders according to your preference.

-You can drag and drop materials to objects within the scene to apply them too.
+You can drag and drop materials to objects within the scene to apply them also.

-Let’s upload it to STYLY then.
-Export the file as a VRM.
+Let’s upload it to STYLY and then Export the file as a VRM.

-Please refer to the article below for how to export the file as a VRM and uploading to STYLY.
-Go through the steps after Other settings.
+Please refer to the article below for how to export the file as a VRM and upload to STYLY.
+Go through the steps after Other Settings.

-Select the .blender file in the hierarchy window which should look like a object.
+Select the .blender file in the hierarchy window which should look like an object.